 The Company is the lipid management company, a late-stage pharmaceutical company focused on developing and commercializing convenient, complementary, cost-effective, once-daily, oral therapies for the treatment of patients with elevated low density lipoprotein cholesterol ("LDL-C").
 Through scientific and clinical excellence, and a deep understanding of cholesterol biology, the experienced lipid management team at Esperion is committed to developing new LDL-C lowering therapies that will make a substantial impact on reducing global cardiovascular disease ("CVD"); the leading cause of death around the world.
-Bempedoic acid and the Company's lead product candidate, the bempedoic acid / ezetimibe combination, are targeted therapies that have been shown to significantly reduce elevated LDL-C levels in patients with hypercholesterolemia, including patients inadequately treated with current lipid-modifying therapies.
+Bempedoic acid and the Company's lead product candidate, the bempedoic acid / ezetimibe combination pill, are targeted therapies that have been shown to significantly reduce elevated LDL-C levels in patients with hypercholesterolemia, including patients inadequately treated with current lipid-modifying therapies.

-The clinical development program for the bempedoic acid / ezetimibe combination will include a single global pivotal Phase 3 bridging study (1002FDC-053) in patients with hypercholesterolemia and with atherosclerotic cardiovascular disease ("ASCVD") and/or heterozygous familial hypercholesterolemia ("HeFH"), including high CVD risk primary prevention patients, whose LDL-C is not adequately controlled.
-The Company expects to initiate 1002FDC-053 in the fourth quarter of 2017 and to report top-line results by the end of 2018.
+The clinical development program for the bempedoic acid / ezetimibe combination pill will include a single pivotal Phase 3 study (1002FDC-053) in patients with hypercholesterolemia and with atherosclerotic cardiovascular disease ("ASCVD") and/or heterozygous familial hypercholesterolemia ("HeFH"), including high CVD risk primary prevention patients, whose LDL-C is not adequately controlled despite receiving maximally tolerated lipid-modifying background therapy.
+1002FDC-053 initiated in November 2017 and the Company expects to report top-line results by the fourth quarter of 2018.

-The global pivotal Phase 3 clinical development program for bempedoic acid includes four clinical studies in high CVD risk patients with hypercholesterolemia and ASCVD and/or HeFH, or who are high risk primary prevention, on optimized background lipid-modifying therapy and with elevated levels of LDL-C. These patients are on two distinct types of background lipid-modifying therapy: 1) patients on their maximally tolerated statin therapy, and 2) patients only able to tolerate less than the lowest approved daily starting dose, and can be considered stain intolerant.
+The global pivotal Phase 3 clinical development program for bempedoic acid, consisting of four clinical studies, fully enrolled approximately 3,600 high CVD risk patients with hypercholesterolemia and ASCVD and/or HeFH, or who are high risk primary prevention, on optimized background lipid-modifying therapy and with elevated levels of LDL-C. These patients are on two distinct types of background lipid-modifying therapy: 1) patients on their maximally tolerated statin therapy, and 2) patients only able to tolerate less than the lowest approved daily starting dose, and can be considered stain intolerant.
 The Company initiated the global pivotal Phase 3 clinical development program in January 2016, and expects to report top-line results for each of the four studies in the second and third quarters of 2018.

-The Company intends to use positive results from the Phase 3 bempedoic acid / ezetimibe combination and bempedoic acid programs to support global regulatory submissions for filing tandem LDL-C lowering indications in the U.S. by the first quarter of 2019 and Europe by the first half of 2019.
+The Company intends to use positive results from the Phase 3 bempedoic acid / ezetimibe combination pill and bempedoic acid programs to support global regulatory submissions for tandem LDL-C lowering indications in the U.S. by the first quarter of 2019 and in Europe by the second quarter of 2019.

-The Company is also conducting a global cardiovascular outcomes trial ("CVOT") - known as $\underline{\mathbf{C}}$ holesterol $\underline{\mathbf{L}}$ owering via B $\underline{\mathbf{E}}$ mpedoic Acid, an $\underline{\mathbf{A}}$ CLinhibiting $\underline{\mathbf{R}}$ egimen (CLEAR) Outcomes, for bempedoic acid in patients with hypercholesterolemia who are at high risk of CVD and who are only able to tolerate less than the lowest approved starting dose of a statin and can be considered statin intolerant.
+The Company is also conducting a global cardiovascular outcomes trial ("CVOT") - known as $\underline{\mathbf{C}}$ holesterol $\underline{\mathbf{L}}$ owering via B $\underline{\mathbf{E}}$ mpedoic Acid, an $\underline{\mathbf{A}}$ CL-inhibiting $\underline{\mathbf{R}}$ egimen (CLEAR) Outcomes, for bempedoic acid in patients with hypercholesterolemia and high CVD risk and who are only able to tolerate less than the lowest approved starting dose of a statin and can be considered statin intolerant.
 The Company initiated the CLEAR Outcomes CVOT in December 2016, and intends to use positive results from this CVOT to support submissions for a CV risk reduction indication in the U.S. and Europe by 2022.